jonaslindemann/modern_fortran_book/docs/source/chapter_fortran.rst

 Memory allocation by the operating system is done in linear blocks of bytes.
 The operating system does not have the concept of multidimensional arrays.
 This is a concept introduced by the programming language, in this case Fortran, to make it easier for us to implement algorithms and access values stored in memory.

 There are 2 conventions of storing 2D arrays in memory, by column and by row.
 Fortran as a convention stores arrays by column and C by row.
-The following figure~\cite{array_storage} illustrates this concept:
+The following figure illustrates this concept:

 .. figure:: ../../images/array_storage.png
    :width: 100 %